Cloud key management

 • External organizations must also set up CSE, either in the Admin console or with a .well-known file.

 • Your external encryption service must allowlist the third-party IdP service used by the external domain or the individuals you want to use CSE.
-You can usually find the IdP service in their publicly available .well-known file if they set up one.
+You can usually find the IdP service in their publicly available .well-known file if one is set up.
 Otherwise, contact the Google Workspace admin of the external organization for their IdP details.

 Client-side encryption process